 - A. MSBUs for wall construction will only be considered for subdivisions for which there is a legally incorporated homeowners' association that is limited in its corporate documents to only collecting assessments on a voluntary basis.
 The homeowners' association for such subdivision shall submit copies of their Articles of Incorporation and Certificate of Incorporation filed with the State of Florida to Finance. - B. The scope of the wall construction to be covered by the wall construction MSBU will be limited to the following: - 1.
-Construction of a wall to separate residential subdivisions from adjacent roadways, including all "Project Costs" as defined in the Ordinance and removal of existing walls, trees and other growth as necessary. - Related administrative costs - a.
-Governmental collection, administrative and inspection fees. - All "Transaction Costs" as defined in the Ordinance. - c.
+Construction of a wall to separate residential subdivisions from adjacent roadways, including all "Project Costs" as defined in the Ordinance and removal of existing walls, trees and other growth as necessary. - 2.
+Related administrative costs - a.
+Governmental collection, administrative and inspection fees. - b.
+All "Transaction Costs" as defined in the Ordinance. - c.
 Title searches, easements, recording costs, and subordination agreements including specifically legal fees and costs associated with obtaining and recording permanent maintenance easements granted to the homeowners' association. - 3.
 Wall MSBUs shall not be considered for the following: - a.
 Walls between subdivisions.

-b.
-Walls between private property and/or subdivisions.

-C. Creation of wall construction MSBUs -

-- 1. An MSBU for wall construction will be considered for submission to the Board upon the demonstration of significant interest on the part of the property owners in the subdivision and in accordance with the following process. - Significant interest in the creation of a wall construction MSBU shall be determined as follows: - The homeowners' association shall submit a request in writing, accompanied by (i) construction plans and a binding cost estimate prepared by a registered architect, engineer or contractor to Finance and (ii) an estimate of legal fees and costs of a private attorney to be retained by the homeowners' association for preparing and recording permanent maintenance easements in favor of the homeowners' association. request should include a description of what efforts have been made in the subdivision to notify property owners of the wall construction plan.
+- b.
+Walls between private property and/or subdivisions. - C. Creation of wall construction MSBUs- - 1.
+An MSBU for wall construction will be considered for submission to the Board upon the demonstration of significant interest on the part of the property owners in the subdivision and in accordance with the following process. - 2.
+Significant interest in the creation of a wall construction MSBU shall be determined as follows: - The homeowners' association shall submit a request in writing, accompanied by (i) construction plans and a binding cost estimate prepared by a registered architect, engineer or contractor to Finance and (ii) an estimate of legal fees and costs of a private attorney to be retained by the homeowners' association for preparing and recording permanent maintenance easements in favor of the homeowners' association.
+The request should include a description of what efforts have been made in the subdivision to notify property owners of thewall construction plan.
 Such request must be submitted no later than July 31 of the year prior to the placement of the assessment on the tax roll.
 The request must be delivered to:

-Orange County

-Comptroller

-Special Assessments Post Office Box 38 Orlando, Florida 32802-
+Orange County Comptroller Special Assessments Post Office Box 38 Orlando, Florida 32802-0038 delineated on the plan.
+If the wall is located within a tract, the tract should be delineated on the plan.

 - b.
-Wall plans submitted to the County for review must include the following information on the plan itself: - 1) A plan view which delineates the limits of construction of the wall.
+Wall plans submitted to the County for review must include the following information on the plan itself: - A plan view which delineates the limits of construction of the wall.
 If the wall is located within an easement, the easement width should be